Let's Look Closely at Mahi Mahi

 Where Does Mahi Mahi Live?

-The mahi mahi is a surface-dwelling ray-finned fish in off-shore temperate, tropical, and subtropical waters worldwide.
-They are a member of the family Coryphaenidae, which also includes the pompano dolphinfish.
-They are known for their vibrant colors, ranging from deep blue to golden yellow, and for their firm, white flesh.
+This is a surface-dwelling ray-finned fish found in off-shore temperate, tropical, and subtropical waters worldwide.
+It is a member of the family Coryphaenidae, which also includes the pompano dolphinfish.
+It is known for its vibrant colors, ranging from deep blue to golden yellow, and for its firm, white flesh.

-Mahi mahi are found in tropical and subtropical waters worldwide, including the Atlantic, Pacific, and Indian Oceans.
+They are found in tropical and subtropical waters worldwide, including the Atlantic, Pacific, and Indian Oceans.
 They are typically found in the open ocean but can also be found near shore and around coral reefs.
 They are known to swim in schools and can be found near floating debris, such as logs and seaweed.
-They are also known to follow and feed on small fish and squid schools.
+They also follow and feed on small fish and squid schools.

 What Do They Look Like